dnnsharp/paypal-guide/en/paypal_-_express_checkout.md

 Next up, add the currency of your choice, select it from the list, then click on "Make Primary."
 That's it, you can now safely select other currencies for your form.
 ![](Change currency.png)

+The payments are made on-site, without the need for the user to navigate to paypal.com.

+Depending on the transaction's result, you can set a host of actions to be executed: